priyanshugupta717/pg/README.md

 This website was created by Karan Thakur.

 Feedback
-If you have any feedback or suggestions, feel free to create an issue on this repository or contact me directly at karan@dattalks.in.
+If you have any feedback or suggestions, feel free to create an issue on this repository or contact me directly .